inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/breaking-changes/breaking-changes.md

 #### Exporter property `url` and `grpc` replaced by `endpoint`

 Due to the migration to OpenTelemetry, we approach the naming of OpenTelemetry for the exporters' properties.
 For this, the previously used properties `url` and `grpc` are replaced by the property `endpoint`.
-The deprecated property `url` is still supported in this release but will be removed in future releases.
+The deprecated properties `url` and `grpc` are still supported in this release but will be removed in future releases.

 #### New property `protocol` for Jaeger and OTLP exporter